Super Mario Bros.: Legacy

 The success of Super Mario Bros. led to the development of many successors in the Super Mario series of video games, which in turn form the core of the greater Mario franchise.
 Two of these sequels, Super Mario Bros.
 2 and Super Mario Bros.
 3, were direct sequels to the game and were released for the NES, experiencing similar levels of commercial success.
 A different sequel, also titled Super Mario Bros.
-2, was released for the Famicom Disk System in 1986 exclusively in Japan, and was later released elsewhere as a part of Super Mario All-Stars under the name Super Mario Bros.: The Lost Levels.
+2, was released for the Famicom Disk System in 1986 exclusively in Japan and was later released elsewhere under the name Super Mario Bros.: The Lost Levels.
 The gameplay concepts and elements established in Super Mario Bros. are prevalent in nearly every Super Mario game.
 The series consists of over 15 entries; at least one Super Mario game has been released on nearly every Nintendo console to date.
-Super Mario 64 is widely considered one of the greatest games ever made, and is largely credited with revolutionizing the platforming genre of video games and its step from 2D to 3D.
-The series is one of the best-selling, with more than 310 million units sold worldwide as of September 2015.
+Super Mario 64 is widely considered one of the greatest games ever made and is largely credited with revolutionizing the platforming genre of video games and its step from 2D to 3D.
+The series is one of the bestselling, with more than 310 million units sold worldwide as of September 2015.
 In 2010, Nintendo released special red variants of the Wii and Nintendo DSi XL consoles in re-packaged, Mario-themed limited edition bundles as part of the 25th anniversary of the game's original release.
 To celebrate the series' 30th anniversary, Nintendo released Super Mario Maker, a game for the Wii U which allows players to create custom platforming stages using assets from Super Mario games and in the style of Super Mario Bros. along with other styles based around different games in the series.

 The game's success helped to push Mario as a worldwide cultural icon; in 1990, a study taken in North America suggested that more children in the United States were familiar with Mario than they were with Mickey Mouse, another popular media character.
 The game's musical score composed by Koji Kondo, particularly the game's "overworld" theme, has also become a prevalent aspect of popular culture, with the latter theme being featured in nearly every single Super Mario game.
 Alongside the NES platform, Super Mario Bros. is often credited for having resurrected the video game industry after the market crash of 1983.
 In the United States Supreme Court case Brown v.
 Entertainment Merchants Association, the Electronic Frontier Foundation submitted an amicus brief which supported overturning a law which would have banned violent video games in the state of California.
-The brief cited social research that declared Super Mario Bros, among several others, to contain cartoon violence similar to that found in children's programs such as Mighty Mouse and Road Runner that garnered little negative reaction from the public.
+The brief cited social research that declared several games, including Super Mario Bros., to contain cartoon violence similar to that of children's programs such as Mighty Mouse and Road Runner that garnered little negative reaction from the public.